 My research and teaching explore theater as an embodied practice and as a powerful set of aesthetic and social assumptions.
 I work across periods, from ancient to digital, but with particular emphasis on modern and contemporary drama and literature.
 A hallmark of my research has been the attempt to understand what theater means in a given period by exploring cases at the margins of the theatrical norm, or at the boundaries between theater and related art forms: plays that are exceptionally short or long, closet dramas, plays that resemble visual art or museum installations, poems or novels in dramatic form, as well as digital and other forms of virtual theater.

 Exploring para-theatrical objects and practices, I aim to bring theater into sharper focus, often with surprising implications not only for performance studies, but also for literature, visual art, media studies, affect studies, and the study of digital culture.

 My current book project, Theater and the Virtual, explores surprising points of connection between traditional embodied theater and a range of virtual theaters, including virtual reality and social media performances, plays written by algorithms, transmedia theater, and so-called mixed reality performances which superimpose digital objects, scenes, or actors onto real-world spaces.

 Related teaching interests include media studies, performance studies, digital performance, Renaissance drama, and global theater history.
 Academic profile.

-Affiliated Departments:I am currently serving as Director of Graduate Studies for the Committee on Theater and Performance Studies (TAPS), which offers a unique joint PhD program with English and other partner departments.
+Affiliated Departments:I am delighted to be affiliated with the Committee on Theater and Performance Studies (TAPS), which offers a unique joint PhD program with English and other partner departments.

 Work with Students